rytheranderson/PythonFractals/README.md

 "classic" blue/green coloring.

 ## Usage
-See examples.py for usage examples of each function.
+See the above code snippets and examples.py for usage examples of each function.